 The day was going along pleasantly, when there in my internet viewing queue was a highly acclaimed Christian film about evangelization to teenagers at risk of suicide.
 Obligingly I took a look, meaning to write a review about its teaching material.
-But the film looked like shock programming to trigger teens toward the director’s agenda.
-I soon turned it off, wondering how in this day and age anyone can still produce such a terribly anti-helpful message.
+But, nothing doing: the film looked like shock programming to trigger and strong-arm vulnerable teens into agreeing to accept the evangelizer’s package of Jesus.
+I soon turned it off, wondering with alarm how many susceptible people will see this film.
+How in this day and age can anyone still produce such a terribly anti-helpful message?

 How would it look, to even start to get it right?